-You can connect an external monitor or projector to your computer to enlarge your work space (large desktop display mode).
+With some operating systems, you can connect an external monitor or projector to your computer to enlarge your work space (large desktop display mode).
 This mode allows you to view a large document over two displays as if they were one large display.
 The taskbar runs uninterrupted across the two displays.
 You can set up your two monitors either vertically or horizontally.

-NOTE: The Windows XP operating system does not support large desktop display mode.
+NOTE: The Windows XP operating system and some Windows 2000 operating systems do not support large desktop display mode.
+See the documentation that came with your video card for more information.